pavlovadb/my-first-repository/README.md

 # README #
-This is practice with editing filed directly on GitHub to learn how to pull them on local repository.
+This is practice with editing files directly on GitHub to learn how to pull them on local repository.